erezgeva/libptpmgmt/Build.md

 # Build project documentation
-How do we build the library, and what can we do with the make file.
+How we build the library, and what we can do with the make file.

 # <u>GNU build</u>
-We use GNU build
+We use GNU build:

 ```
 autoconf